webrecorder/behaviors/chapter2.md

 2. `cd webrecorder`
 3. `git clone https://github.com/webrecorder/behaviors.git`

-You should also download a package manager like npm, and make sure that you are using the correct version.
+You should also download a package manager like yarn or npm, and make sure that you are using the correct version.
 ```
 $ yarn install
 # or "npm install"